petermr/semanticClimate/Internship_discussion.md

 - faqs,
 - knowledge gaps
 - editor comments
-- MD files for hyperbook
+- .md files for hyperbook
 - use of github/discussions to keep notes
 - our working practices are part of our output!
 They must be a showcase